CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/morning-orientation-block/index.md

 1. Find a day plan view where the morning orientation is used
 1. Read the learning objectives on the morning orientation
-1. Volunteer to be the facilitator or timekeeper (you don't need to do this every week!)
+1. Volunteer to be the facilitator or timekeeper (you don't need to volunteer every week!)